God’s Law Changed

 And he shall speak great words against the most High, and shall wear out the saints of the most High, and think to change times and laws: and they shall be given into his hand until a time and times and the dividing of time.

 The word “laws” is plural, and indeed the Sabbath commandment was not the only one that was changed.
-The Catholic Church removed the second commandment, which prohibits the worship of images, and divided the tenth commandment into two.
+The Catholic Church removed the second commandment, which prohibits the worship of images, and divided the tenth commandment into two.[3]
 However, it is the alteration of the fourth commandment that stands out most, because the Sabbath is the mark of God’s authority, identifying Him as the Creator.
-Naturally, this raises the question: What is the Catholic Church’s mark of authority?
+To alter it, therefore, is to directly challenge God’s authority.
+This naturally raises the following question: What is the Catholic Church’s mark of authority?

 We have in the authoritative voice of the Church the voice of Christ Himself.
 The Church is above the Bible; and this transference of Sabbath observance from Saturday to Sunday is proof positive of that fact.
 Deny the authority of the Church and you have no adequate or reasonable explanation or justification for the substitution of Sunday for Saturday in the Third—Protestant Fourth—Commandment of God.